Universal bound on the Lyapunov spectrum of quantum master equations: Main result

 \subsection{Proof of the bounds}

-We start by noticing that to prove the bound it is sufficient to consider the asymptotic behavior of solutions of (\ref{LPM:qme}) evolving from self-adjoint initial operators.
-This is because we can always construct an orthonormal basis only consisting of self-adjoint elements to span $\mathcal{M}_{d}(\mathbb{C})$.
+We start by noticing that to prove the bound, it is sufficient to consider the asymptotic behavior of solutions of (\ref{LPM:qme}) evolving from self-adjoint initial operators.
+This is because we can always construct an orthonormal basis that consists only of self-adjoint elements to span $\mathcal{M}_{d}(\mathbb{C})$.